Burgess Battery Company: During founder's lifetime

 The Burgess Battery Company – or simply "Burgess" – was founded by Dr. Charles F. Burgess in Madison, Wisconsin and incorporated on March 1, 1917.
 The United States entered World War I a month later on April 6.
 During the war Burgess collaborated with the US Army Signal Corps to develop quality batteries for radio communication equipment.
 The result was the batteries Radio "A" and Radio "B".

 Charles Burgess was already very experienced in the field of dry cell batteries when he started his battery company: Following graduation from the University of Wisconsin in 1895, he taught chemistry there until 1913.
 In 1905, he became a Full Professor and later founded the university's Department of Chemical Engineering.

 In 1907, he became a consultant to the nearby French Battery Company (later renamed The Ray-O-Vac Company).
 He was tasked with improvement of the French No. 6 battery – the large 6-inch-tall, single-cell battery used for automobile ignition, railroad signals, telephones, doorbells and other electrical devices, and was put in charge of engineering at French.
 Within a year, Burgess started work, independently, on two new battery sizes: the Number 1 size (standardized later as the "C" cell) and the Number 2 size (the future "D" cell), which were similar in size to, but distinct from, the old No. 1 and No. 2 sizes produced by companies like Columbia, which were 1 inch tall and 2 inches tall, respectively.
-Burgess also created the Letter Z size (the future "AA" cell), the Number 7 size (the future "AAA" cell), and the Letter N size (the future "N" cell).
+Burgess also created the Number Z size (the future "AA" cell), the Number 7 size (the future "AAA" cell), and the Number N size (the future "N" cell).